 Section 67B of Information Technology Act – Punishment for Child Pornography in electronic form Interpol investigation.

-Section 387 of Indian Penal Code,1860 for Extortion is also applicable
+Section 387 of the Indian Penal Code,1860 for Extortion is also applicable

-The Cyber Pornography Offences are mainly defined in sections 292, 293, 294 of IPC, 67, 67A and 67B Information technology act, 2000.
-All other Pornography related offences are bailable as per Section 77B of the Information Technology Act, 2000 the only exception being section 67A & 67B Bare Act, Information Technology (Amendment) Act 2008.
-This is the main reason why the offenders are committing pornography related offences and still have the audacity to repeat it, as they are entitled to bail as of right and not to mention the long trial period.
+Cyber Pornography Offences are mainly defined in sections 292, 293, 294 of IPC, 67, 67A, and 67B Information technology act, 2000.
+All other Pornography related offenses are bailable as per Section 77B of the Information Technology Act, 2000 the only exception being sections 67A & 67B Bare Act, Information Technology (Amendment) Act 2008.
+This is the main reason why the offenders are committing pornography related offenses and still have the audacity to repeat them, as they are entitled to bail as of right and not to mention the long trial period.
 These sections of the Act should be made non-bailable so as to strike fear into the minds of these offenders, this would definitely reduce the crime rate to some extent.

 In the International scenario, there are a few countries that have understood the necessity to have a law that curbs and punishes crimes related to Sextortion.
-The Criminal Codes of the Federation of Bosnia and Herzegovina have specified the offence of ‘Sexual Intercourse by Abuse of Position.’
-The Philippine Anti-Rape Law of 1997 covers rape by means of ‘grave abuse of authority’ and the Tanzania Sexual Offences Special Provisions Act of 1998 applies to a person ‘who takes advantage of his official position’ to commit rape.
-The United States of America has enacted ‘Workhouse Statute’ which addresses the crime of Sextortion which occurs interstate.
+The Criminal Codes of the Federation of Bosnia and Herzegovina have specified the offense of ‘Sexual Intercourse by Abuse of Position.’
+The Philippine Anti-Rape Law of 1997 covers rape by means of ‘grave abuse of authority and the Tanzania Sexual Offences Special Provisions Act of 1998 applies to a person ‘who takes advantage of his official position to commit rape.
+The United States of America has enacted the ‘Workhouse Statute’ which addresses the crime of Sextortion that occurs interstate.

-Immediately after the lockdown, saw a rise in cases of misinformation, fake news and women getting duped online when they click on malware links which gets all their information on phone, turns on the camera and microphone, and captures their intimate moments.
+Immediately after the lockdown, saw a rise in cases of misinformation, fake news, and women getting duped online when they click on malware links which get all their information on their phone, turn on the camera and microphone, and capture their intimate moments.
 These are then used for blackmailing.
 Many women do not want to make official complaints in these cases.
-Majority of women do not report cybercrime because they worry about the social stigma associated with it.
-Creation of fake profiles, cyber bullying, online stalking are big challenges at this time.
-Insensitive comments on posts are also intimidating, there is lack of awareness among women on where to reach out when something happens.
+The majority of women do not report cybercrime because they worry about the social stigma associated with it.
+Creation of fake profiles, cyberbullying, and online stalking are big challenges at this time.
+Insensitive comments on posts are also intimidating, there is a lack of awareness among women on where to reach out when something happens.
 While there are a host of legal remedies available; women would do well to remember the old proverb – “better safe than sorry!”